EASStudio/Console-Craft-Game/README.md

 # Console-Craft-Game
 Console Craft is a remake of Minicraft writen in c++.
-This runs in the console, enjoy!
-Updates coming soon.
+Download the .exe file and you'll just get the game not any code.
+I do have the code in a seprate repostory.
+Updates coming soon, Enjoy!